ZecHub/zechub/site/Using_Zcash/Wallets.md

 ### [Web Wallets](/site/Using_Zcash/Wallets/Web_Wallets)

 <aside>
-Web wallets are wallets that you can access from your web browser.
+Web wallets are wallets that you can access from your browser.
 They give a users a web interface to interact with their funds.

 </aside>